NAKAMOTO: Suspect identified in St. Helena school killing; new details on what may have led to the shooting

 Chief Investigator Chris Nakamoto has also learned the identity of the suspect: 14-year-old Christopher Williams, a freshman at St. Helena College & Career Academy.
 Williams is accused of murdering 16-year-old Vernon Gordon Jr. in a school parking lot shortly after classes let out Tuesday afternoon.

-On the day of the killing, Williams reportedly called his mother about a fight he had at the school.
+Sources say that on the day of the killing, Williams called his mother about a fight he had at the school.
 Later that same day, around 3 p.m., they spoke on the phone again, and Williams told his mother he was about to head home.

 Williams said he was then confronted by Gordon in the parking lot, and a fight ensued which led to the shooting.